yaboieeek/.tf-plus/readme.md

 * **Bot items page**:
   * Backpack.tf link for each item
   * Marketplace.tf link for each item
-  * Force schema update feature for keeping the game schema relevant
+  * Force schema update feature for keeping the game schema relevant (using autobot.tf)

 ### Screenshots
 <div style="display:inline">